mxstn/mxstn.github.io/_pages/mountains.md

 I am a mountain enthusiast currently living in Innsbruck, Tyrol.
 I grew up in the bavarian alps, in Garmisch-Partenkirchen.

+I love the feeling of remoteness, roughness and adventure in the mountains.
+I enjoy planning alpine adventures and exploring undocumented routes.
 In winter I like to do ski-touring, in summer I enjoy ridge scrambling or alpine climbs.
-I love the simplicity and the feeling of remoteness, roughness and adventure in the mountains.
-I am grateful for all the friends that joined on most of these adventures, and the amazing times we shared together :)
 My strengths are fast movement in alpine, rocky terrain up to UIAA grade 4 and navigation through pathless, alpine environment.
 Recently, I started paragliding.

 <img src="../assets/img/21_08_11.jpg" alt="me" width="100%" oncontextmenu="return false;"/>

-Below, I tried to collect more or less the peaks and routes I have done so far.
+Below, I tried to collect more or less the peaks and routes I was able to do so far.
+I am grateful for all the friends that joined on most of these adventures, and the amazing times we shared together :)

 ## Wetterstein